sewaustav/onlinechat/README.md

 # onlinechat
-Simple online chat -only for test - nessary do some change for integration to real project
+Simple online chat -only for test - need to make a couple of changes for integration to real project